Family Activities in the Bay of Islands

 A popular and free thing to do in the Bay of Islands with kids is the Rainbow Falls Walk in Kerikeri.
 Admire a stunning 27m (89ft) waterfall on this easy 10-minute walk that is suitable for baby strollers.
 From Rainbow Falls, you can enjoy a 1h30min walk along the Kerikeri River Track to The Stone Store and Kemp House.

 Location: Rainbow Falls Road, 4.5km (3 miles) from Kerikeri town centre.

 6. Do a Nature Cruise and Kayak Under a Waterfall

 Entertain the kids is on a cruise and kayaking tour with Bay of Islands Cruise & Kayak.
 Enjoy a relaxing nature cruise down the Waitangi River to see birds, fish and mangrove forest before arriving at the amazing Haruru Falls where your family can get up-close to the falls on kayaks or stand-up paddleboards.
 The combination of the boat cruise and kayaking makes for a not-to-strenuous family outing.
-See more like this in the 7 Water Activities in the Bay of Islands.
+Find out more about Bay of Islands Cruise & Kayak on Viator and Tripadvisor.
+Plus, see more like this in the 7 Water Activities in the Bay of Islands.

 Location: Tours depart from Paihia Wharf.